Home > Biking

 • The universal clamp is bulky

-• Chinch mount doesn't inspire confidence
+• Cinch mount doesn't inspire confidence

-• Materials Hard plastic and silicone netting
+• Materials: Hard plastic and silicone netting

-• Works with Handlebars with a diameter between 0.9 in. and 1.25 in.; any smartphone up to 3.5 in. wide
+• Works with: Handlebars with a diameter between 0.9 in. and 1.25 in.; any smartphone up to 3.5 in. wide

 Pros